 Discussion of ethical issues involved in contemporary social and scientific problems, such as biotechnology, medical ethics, and the precarious state of the environment, provide the context for exploring (1) the impact of science and technology on human thinking and behavior and (2) the nature of ethical reasoning and the importance of public discussion of issues in science and technology.
 Fulfills the Ideas & Innovations: World requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111/112, ENG 111/112 or 113, junior or senior standing, Math 107 or higher.
+Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.